subspace/protocol-specs/docs/decex/fraud_proofs.md

 2. Obtain from `bundle_with_proof` the `bundle` body of the bundle in question (all extrinsics).
 3. Request a check from a stateless domain runtime call on whether the sum of the weights of all transactions in the bundle is equal to the `estimated_bundle_weight` field in the bundle header.
 4. For a `TrueInvalid` fraud proof, the sum of weights of all transactions in the bundle must be different from the `estimated_bundle_weight` field in the bundle header for fraud proof to be considered valid.
-5. For a `FalseInvalid` fraud proof, the sum of weights of all transactions in the bundle must be different from the `estimated_bundle_weight` field in the bundle header for fraud proof to be considered valid.
+5. For a `FalseInvalid` fraud proof, the sum of weights of all transactions in the bundle must be equal to the `estimated_bundle_weight` field in the bundle header for fraud proof to be considered valid.

 ### Note